Drifter-Supremo/mindful-inkwell-journal/memory-bank/auth-redirect-issue.md

 3. Complete the Google authentication flow
 4. Confirm successful redirect to the entries page

+## Common Issues and Troubleshooting

+### 404 Error on Auth Handler Page

+If you encounter a 404 error at the URL `gorlea.ink/__/auth/handler?apiKey=...`, it typically indicates one of these issues:

+1. The auth domain in your Firebase configuration doesn't match the domain you're using
+2. The domain isn't properly configured in the Google OAuth settings
+3. The Vercel configuration doesn't have the proper rewrites to handle the auth callback

+To fix this:
+1. Ensure the `VITE_FIREBASE_AUTH_DOMAIN` in your .env file matches your custom domain (e.g., `www.gorlea.ink`)
+2. Verify all domains are added to both Authorized JavaScript origins and Authorized redirect URIs in Google OAuth settings
+3. Check your Vercel configuration includes the proper rewrites for client-side routing

 ## Future Considerations

 If additional domains are added in the future, remember to:
 1. Add them to the Google OAuth configuration (both JavaScript origins and redirect URIs if needed)
 2. Ensure the Firebase project settings are updated to include the new domains
+3. Update the `VITE_FIREBASE_AUTH_DOMAIN` in your .env file if you're changing the primary domain